-I currently have five large scale sculptures installed at the Asian Art Museum in San Francisco, as part of their "Flower Power" exhibit, which runs through October 1, 2017.
-I encourage you to see this exhibit, which features ancient works as well as pieces by contemporary artists.
+In the summer of 2017, five of my large scale pieces were installed at the Asian Art Museum in San Francisco, as part of their "Flower Power" exhibit.
+This exhibit featured ancient works as well as pieces by contemporary artists.

 From the museum's website: